joesaustin/needle-examples/basic-test/README.md

 Running a simple Needle test
 ============================
 This code snippet is actually from the needle doc.
-I figured is a good way to test that your installation of needle and its dependant modules were successfully installed.
+I figured it's a good way to test that your installation of needle and its dependant modules were successfully installed.

 Instructions